Longevity Risk

 Extended Time Horizons

 Longer lives increase exposure to inflation, taxation, and market cycles.
-Each additional decade introduces new uncertainty.
+Each additional decade introduces new uncertainty that static planning frameworks may not account for.

 Sequence and Timing